mplattu/signalk-modbus-serial-client/README.md

 the data) and "client" (the device which reads the data) instead of the traditional slave/master terms.

+## Configuration

+The plugin creates a configuration editor to Server > Plugin config.
+The configuration file is stored to server's `plugin-config-data/signalk-modbus-serial-client.json`.

+An attached `signalk-modbus-serial-client-SOLAR.json` should work at least with following solar chargers:
+ * EPSolar/EPEver Tracer A/B-Series ([reference](https://github.com/tekk/Tracer-RS485-Modbus-Blynk-V2))
+ * Sunbeam MoonRay MPPT 320 (tested)

 ## Development

 ### Installing SignalK Server